vincentchachere/DNS-Fundamentals/README.md

 This lab covered fundamental DNS concepts, including creating and managing A-records, working with local DNS cache, and configuring CNAME records.
 We practiced troubleshooting DNS resolution, observed how changes propagate, and reinforced key skills for managing DNS in real-world environments.

-Next, we’ll build on this lab with the [Network File Shares and Permissions](https://github.com/vincentchachere/Network-File-Shares-and-Permissions) Lab.
+Next, we’ll build on this lab with the [Network File Shares and Permissions](https://github.com/vincentchachere/Network-File-Shares-and-Permissions) lab.

 Thank you for following along with this project.
 Your time and effort in learning and implementing these concepts are greatly appreciated.